SanderMertens/flecs/README.md

 - [Twitter](https://twitter.com/ajmmertens)
 - [Reddit](https://www.reddit.com/r/flecs)

-## Supporting Flecs
+## Supporting Flecs ♥️
 Supporting Flecs goes a long way towards keeping the project going and the community alive!
 If you like the project, consider:
-- Giving it a star
+- Giving it a star 🌟
 - Becoming a sponsor: https://github.com/sponsors/SanderMertens

-Thanks a lot! ♥️